Chigiriq/HorseDashboard/src/index.md

     <h2>Racecourse Activity Map</h2>
     <div class="muted" style="margin-bottom: 10px;">
       Geographic distribution of racecourses.
 Circle size represents the volume of races recorded.
-      <strong>Click a marker</strong> to filter the entire dashboard by that specific location.
+      <strong>Click a marker on the map or legend</strong> to filter the entire dashboard by that specific location.
     </div>
     ${mapContext.container}
   </div>